jmazaia/steam-barrel/README.md

 ## Support

 If you find this project helpful, consider supporting its development.
+For questions or support, you can reach me on Discord: `mazaiaa`.

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=jonathan_mazaia@outlook.com&item_name=Supporting+the+development+of+Steam+macOS)